bennorris/blog/_posts/2016-12-03-jquery-and-rails.md

 OK, now onto the maddening stuff.

 For instance: an .on(‘click’) event that triggers twice every time, despite every effort to make sure the event is only called once.
-In this case, a handful of Stack Overflow posts pointed me in the right direction: I needed to remove the event handler with an ‘off.on(‘click’) / unbind.on(‘click’).
+In this case, a handful of Stack Overflow posts pointed me in the right direction: I needed to remove the event handler with  .off().

 And another one: having an event continually happen, despite every effort to prevent it.
 The answer: exploring subtle differences between using event.stopPropogation, event.stopImmediatePropagation(), and event.preventDefault().